YubicoLabs/cose-two-party-signing-algs-rfc/draft-lundberg-cose-two-party-signing-algs.md

 In general, the _signer_ holds exclusive control of the signing private key.

-Note that these algorithm identifiers do not define new "pre-hashed" variants of the base signature algorithm, nor an intermediate "hash envelope" data structure, such as that defined in [COSE-Hash-Envelope].
+Note that these algorithm identifiers do not define new "pre-hashed" variants of the base signature algorithm, nor an intermediate "hash envelope" data structure, such as that defined in [I-D.COSE-Hash-Envelope].
 Rather, these identifiers correspond to existing signature algorithms that would typically be executed by a single party, but split into two stages.